ericmjl/20151008-sabeti-lab-meeting/slides.md

 ---

+## A little about me

+- 5th year PhD Candidate in the Runstadler Lab at MIT.
+- I solve infectious disease data science problems in Python.
+- Specific problems I'm working on to date:
+    + Computing the quantitative importance of reticulate evolutionary strategies for pathogen host switches. (in writing)
+    + Quantitatively predicting viral phenotype from sequence data. (*today's talk*)
+    + Building my own DBJ assembler. (*for fun*)
+    + Figuring out how to phase influenza genomes from mixed infections. (*not for fun*)

+---

 ## The Problem

 Given only its genomic sequence, how do we tell whether a pathogen is going to be dangerous or not?